mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_01_PIM.md

 1. In the **Azure Portal** open the **Cloud Shell** in **PowerShell** mode.
 If prompted click **Create Storage**.

+1. Run the following command to authenticate

+    ```powershell
+    Connect-AzureAD
+    ```
+    **Note**: If you close your Cloud Shell session you may be required to enter this command again throughout the labs.

 1. Run the following PowerShell Commands to create an AD user and password in your default domain

     ```powershell